jvandertil/blog/content/posts/2019-10-28_GuidCombSpan.md

   DefaultJob : .NET Core 3.0.0 (CoreCLR 4.700.19.46205, CoreFX 4.700.19.46214), 64bit RyuJIT
 ```

-Which results in the following baseline:
+The baseline of the generator is shown below, and looking at the code some improvements are possible.
 {{% table %}}
 |                  Method |     Mean |     Error |    StdDev | Ratio |  Gen 0 | Gen 1 | Gen 2 | Allocated |
 |------------------------ |---------:|----------:|----------:|------:|-------:|------:|------:|----------:|
 |            GenerateComb | 43.98 ns | 0.1643 ns | 0.1536 ns |  1.00 | 0.0249 |     - |     - |     104 B |
 {{% /table %}}

-Looking at the code we can see that the `days` and `msecs` variables are moved into the end of the `Guid`.
+You can see that the `days` and `msecs` variables are converted into `byte[]`, the contents are reversed and then copied into the `guidArray`.
-We also see that we are only copying 6 bytes and that the positions where these values are placed are constant.
+Also only 6 bytes are copied and the positions where these values are placed are constant.
-Instead of rearranging the bytes physically in memory using `Array.Reverse` and copying them into place using `Array.Copy` we can do both steps simultaneously manually.
+Instead of rearranging the bytes physically in memory using `Array.Reverse` and copying them into place using `Array.Copy`, you can do both steps simultaneously manually.

+Note that both the original code, as well as the optimized code assume a little-endian system.
+It is a safe bet in modern environments, but be aware that this assumption is there.

 ```cs
 private static Guid GenerateCombOptimized(Guid guid, DateTime now) {